ICT-Courses/ict2233-ca-02-Lochini-W/README.md

 - Background shapes, hero panel effects, and bubble notifications use scoped CSS Modules.
 - All routing uses HashRouter to ensure GitHub Pages compatibility.

----

-License

-This project was created for educational purposes (ICT 2233 Assignment 02, 2025).
-You are free to explore, learn from it.